Bad credit score?

-A bad credit score is a nasty thing to deal with, but we’ve got you covered.
+A bad credit score is a nasty thing to deal with, but there are usually steps you can take to start building your score back up.

 What does a bad credit score look like?